 If it’s right for you, our pharmacist will administer the vaccination and ask you to remain in the pharmacy for five minutes in case of any immediate side effects

 The vaccination encourages your body to produce antibodies to help protect you from pneumococcal infection.
 This means you're less likely to become ill if you come into contact with the bacteria that cause pneumonia.

 Prevenar 13 is the name of the pneumococcal vaccine that you’ll be given if eligible.
-Our pharmacist will vaccinate into the muscle of your upper arm so it may help if you wear a loose fitting top.
+Our pharmacist will vaccinate into the muscle of your upper arm so it may help if you wear a loose fitting top or short-sleeved top.

 As with all medicines, there may be some side effects.
 Very common side effects include:

 - Pain, tenderness, swelling or redness around the site of the injection